House committee advances GOP bill addressing high college costs

 “Having any types of caps in that case would help these students resort to private student loans, which obviously exposes them to higher interest rates and other different predatory practices,” said Ronny Lau, a Government Relations Manager for NEA.

-The NEA does support an amendment that was proposed by Rep. Jahana Hayes (D-CT) to include the Teacher Debt Relief Act in the bill.
+The NEA does support an amendment that was proposed by Rep. Jahana Hayes (D-Conn.) to include the Teacher Debt Relief Act in the bill.

 “Our goals with Congresswoman Hayes, we want to make sure that educators can access both programs concurrently and simultaneously,” said Lau.